Neve Midbar Regional Council: Formation of the Abu Basma regional council

 In 2003, the government decided to establish a new regional council, known as the Abu Basma Regional Council, in order to oversee the resettlement and development of Bedouin communities in the area around Be'er Sheva, Dimona, and Arad.
 This was coupled by the formal recognition of a number of existing Bedouin villages within the council in order to encourage Bedouin to move from other unrecognised / illegal villages elsewhere in the Negev.

 The council was established by the Interior Ministry on 28 January 2004.
 At the time, the regional council had a population of approximately 30,000 Bedouins and a total land area of 34,000 dunams, making it the most populous regional council in the Southern District but the smallest in jurisdiction.
 There was considerable controversy within the Bedouin community regarding the establishment of this council.
 The Regional Council of Unrecognized Villages (RCUV) argued that while the creation of the Abu Basma Regional Council would set a precedent for the transformation of unrecognized villages into urban ghettos by limiting their boundaries to the area of habitation and zoning most Bedouin grazing grounds; this type of de jure recognition has not entailed the introduction of business districts or de facto recognition through equitable provision of education, health, transportation and municipal waste services long denied to, and demanded, by the Bedouin community.

+Voting Patterns

+In the 2022 election, 98 percent of voters in the regional council voted for the Arab parties, while 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 1 percent voted for the parties of the center-left coalition led by Yair Lapid.